erikjlane/snips-action-sports/README.md

 #### Get details about future matches

+Get details about future matches of the given team
+> *Hey Snips, when can we see the next match between Manchester City and Manchester United?*

 Get details about future matches of the given tournament
 > *Hey Snips, what are the details of the upcoming Bundesliga matches?*

+Get details about future matches of a team in the given tournament
+> *Hey Snips, when are the Chicago Bulls playing again in the NBA?*

 ## Debug